galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-fusion-database-generation/tutorial.md

 ## **Convert compressed file to uncompressed.**

 Uncompressing data is a crucial first step in many bioinformatics workflows because raw sequencing data files, especially from high-throughput sequencing, are often stored in compressed formats (such as `.gz` or `.zip`) to save storage space and facilitate faster data transfer.
 Compressed files need to be uncompressed to make the data readable and accessible for analysis tools, which generally require the data to be in plain text or other compatible formats.
 By uncompressing these files, we ensure that downstream applications can efficiently process and analyze the raw sequencing data without compatibility issues related to compression.
-We do that for both forward and reverse files.
+In this workflow, we do that for both forward and reverse files.

 > <hands-on-title> Converting compressed to uncompressed </hands-on-title>
 >